SWediT Frequently Asked Questions

 SWediT is a text editor written in Java using SWT.
 See question 2 for more info on SWT.
 SWediT is pronounced as one word, basically the word “edit” with a “swe” sound in front of it.
 If you say it to a random person, they will think you said “sweat it.”
 The capitalization is to note the reliance on SWT, not to change the pronunciation to “es -- double-u -- eddy -- tee.”

-I know, I know, there’re a million text editors out there.
+I know, I know, there're a million text editors out there.
 Things are a little more complicated in the QNX 6.x world, though.
-The choices were pretty much as follows: the stand QNX Photon editor ped (no undo function), the old QNX text-based editor qed (no longer supported), emacs (which we’ll talk about later), vi or a clone (also later), workspace (freeware from a QNX user, but we didn’t like it that much), and handful of others like JOE (very much like emacs) and mp (couldn’t be configured the way we like).
-That left us with either learning a new editor we didn’t like or writing one from scratch.
+The choices were pretty much as follows: the stand QNX Photon editor ped (no undo function), the old QNX text-based editor qed (no longer supported), emacs (which we'll talk about later), vi or a clone (also later), workspace (freeware from a QNX user, but we didn't like it that much), and handful of others like JOE (very much like emacs) and mp (couldn't be configured the way we like).
+That left us with either learning a new editor we didn't like or writing one from scratch.
 BTW, you may see nedit available for QNX 6.x.
 It was available for 6.1, but when we started using 6.2 the 6.1 version broke.
-Also, nedit and all X Windows applications launch very slowly QNX Photon.
+Also, nedit and all X Windows applications launch very slowly on QNX Photon.

 First of all, emacs isn’t as customizable as you think.
 I have seen 3000 line elisp files, such as the excellent cua.el from Kim Storm.
 My whole text editor is about that size!
 What’s the point of being able to configure if I can rewrite from scratch in less space?
 Besides, some things can’t really be messed with.
 A simple example; try and map the escape key to quit (which is normally Ctrl-G) and still use the Alt key as Meta.